dchung07/car_rental_system/README.md

 -> Add error texts for the other inputs.

 //For real-time search, can make it pop up when the user starts inputting...

+//Ask tutor in consultation -> do I need to be able to click the recent searches / suggestions bar to take me to the results?

+//Add hover and cursor pointer to the suggestions / recent searches